maojanlin/gAIRRsuite/README.md

 **Second step:**
 Find reads carrying both heptamer and nonmaer, and their distance is close to either 12-bp or 23-bp.
+The tolerance of distance can be set by argument `-t`.
-The output of this step is a list of read names that potentially carrying a recombination signal sequences (RSS).
+The output of this script is a list of read names that potentially carrying a recombination signal sequences (RSS).

-`find_rss.py -f <filtered.fastq> -o <rss.names>`
+`find_rss.py [-t INT] -f <filtered.fastq> -o <rss.names>`